rohit250799/invoicepro/Readme.md

-This is an Invoice Management System built using Django with data stored inside Postgres database.
+This is an Invoice Management System built using Django and all the data is stored inside a Postgres database.
 All the packages and libraries used are listed in the requirements.txt file.
+OS used: Ubuntu

 For this project, I have containerized the database in local using Docker for ease of use.
 You can do it just by following the instructions mentioned in this link: : https://www.commandprompt.com/education/how-to-create-a-postgresql-database-in-docker/

 To set it up in your local environment, you must have docker, python and any python supporting IDE installed as a prerequisite.